-- Create a soothing environment conducive to sleep, including a comfy bed, light-blocking curtains, and quiet.
+Create a soothing environment conducive to sleep, including a comfy bed, light-blocking curtains, and quiet.
 (Ref.
 3)

 While we might think of sleep apnea as a disorder reserved for overweight men in their 40s or 50s who damaged their noses during their high school sporting glory days, sleep apnea can also be a problem for young people, and can be causing serious sleep problems.

 If your child snores, wakes up more frequently than normal, and does not seem rested even after a good night’s sleep, apnea may be the problem.

 According to statistics over the past 20 years, cases of sleep apnea in children have risen by 436 percent, in part due to weight problems that can lead to excess fatty tissue in the throat that inhibits breathing.
 (Ref.
 2)

 By establishing bedtime routines from an early age, as well as ensuring your child gets the best possible ingredients in his/her diet, you’ll be improving their chances of getting a better night’s sleep.
-If your child is over 12 years of age, you could get them to try our Neuro Natural Sleep formula at a dosage of 3 tablets per day.
-For younger children, we recommend our Total Balance Children’s formula.
+We recommend our Total Balance Children’s formula.
 It contains a comprehensive range of synergistic ingredients to help support the healthy function of your child’s various systemic functions, as well as even helping support healthy sleeping patterns.